aboamare/vrgp-specifications/Protocol specification.md

   The recipient of such _authentication_ message can now act as OICD client and request the Identity Token from the MIR of the authenticated party.
 The MIR should authenticate the client, this can be done using a MCP certificate as part of the TLS handshake.

-  NOTE: ID tokens are probably not yet working in the MCP MIR, but could be supported.
+  NOTE: ID tokens are probably might not yet be working this way in the MCP MIR, but could be supported.

 ##### 3.7.2.1.
 Authentication Errors
 In case the authenticating party cannot, or does not wish to, honour the requested authentication it MUST send an _authentication_ message with an _error_ object.
 The _error_ object MUST have a _code_ property which SHOULD be one of the codes listed below.
 In addition the _error_ object MAY have a _msg_ property with a short string that may provide further information.